ZahinAbrar/ZahinAbrar.github.io/_pages/publications.md

 Abrar Zahin, Rajasekhar Anguluri, Oliver Kosut, Lalitha Sankar, Gautam Dasarathy

+In this paper, we consider the problem of learning the structure of non tree-strucutured Gaussian graphical models when the observations are corrupted by independent but non-identically distributed noise and devised a novel algorithm that can provably learn the partial strucutre of this more general family of graphs when the generated samples are corrupted by additive noise.
+The algorithmic techniques introduced here could be of general interest, especially to model selection in latent variable models.

 Publication Link: [Here](https://arxiv.org/pdf/2211.05690.pdf)

 Sensor-based human activity recognition for smart healthcare: A semi-supervised machine learning